-After the preparation of the daily time-series described in section 2, the next step in the data processing scheme (Phase 2) is cross-correlation and stacking.
-Although some inter-station distances may be either too short or too long to obtain reliable measurements, we perform cross-correlations between all possible station pairs and perform data selection later.
-This yields a total of n(n-1)/2 possible station pairs, where n is the number of stations.
-Obtaining tens of thousands of cross-correlations is common when ambient noise data processing is performed over large spatial scales such as Europe (e.g., Yang et al., 2006) or North America (e.g., Bensen et al., 2005).
+After the preparation of the daily time-series described in Section 2, the next step in the data processing scheme (Phase 2) is cross-correlation and stacking.
+Although some interstation distances may be either too short or too long to obtain reliable measurements, we perform cross-correlations between all possible station pairs and perform data selection later.
+This yields a total of n(n - 1)/2 possible station pairs, where n is the number of stations.
+Obtaining tens of thousands of cross-correlations is common when ambient noise data processing is performed over large spatial scales such as Europe (e.g. Yang et al. 2007) or North America (e.g. Bensen et al. 2005).

 Cross-correlation is performed daily in the frequency domain.
-After the daily cross-correlations are returned to the time-domain they are added to one another, or "stacked", to correspond to longer time series.
+After the daily cross-correlations are returned to the time domain they are added to one another, or 'stacked', to correspond to longer time-series.
 Alternately, stacking can be done in the frequency domain which would save the inverse transform.
-We prefer the organization that emerges from having daily raw time-series and daily stacks that are then stacked further into weekly, monthly, yearly, etc. time-series.
-In any event, the linearity of the cross-correlation procedure guarantees that this method will produce the same result as cross-correlation applied to the longer time series.
-The resulting cross-correlations are two-sided time functions with both positive and negative time coordinates; i.e., both positive and negative correlation lags.
-We typically store the correlations from -5000 to 5000 sec, but the length of the time series needed will depend on the group speeds of the waves and the longest inter-station distance.
+We prefer the organization that emerges from having daily raw time-series and crosscorrelations that are then stacked further into weekly, monthly, yearly, etc. time-series.
+In any event, the linearity of the crosscorrelation procedure guarantees that this method will produce the same result as cross-correlation applied to the longer time-series.
+The resulting cross-correlations are two-sided time functions with both positive and negative time coordinates, i.e. both positive and negative correlation lags.
+We typically store the correlations from -5000 to 5000 s, but the length of the time-series needed will depend on the group speeds of the waves and the longest interstation distance.

-The positive lag part of the cross-correlation is sometimes called the "causal" signal and the negative lag part the "acausal" signal.
-These waveforms represent waves traveling in opposite directions between the stations.
+The positive lag part of the cross-correlation is sometimes called the 'causal' signal and the negative lag part the 'acausal' signal.
+These waveforms represent waves travelling in opposite directions between the stations.
 Several examples of cross-correlations have been shown earlier in the paper.
-Figures 1, 4, 8, and 9 display some two-sided cross-correlations for different time-series lengths.
-Figure 1 clearly shows the broad-band content of ambient noise.
+Figs 4, 8 and 9 display some two-sided cross-correlations for different time-series lengths.
+Fig. 1 clearly shows the broad-band content of ambient noise.
 If sources of ambient noise are distributed homogeneously in azimuth, the causal and acausal signals would be identical.
 However, considerable asymmetry in amplitude and spectral content is typically observed, which indicates differences in both the source process and distance to the source in the directions radially away from the stations.
 We often compress the two-sided signal into a one-sided signal by averaging the causal and acausal parts.
-We call this the "symmetric" signal or component.
-An example was shown in Figure 6.
+We call this the 'symmetric' signal or component.
+An example was shown in Figs 1 and 6.

-Stacking over increasingly long time-series, on average, improves signal-to-noise ratio.
-An example is shown in Figure 10, which displays cross-correlations of different length time-series observed at the stations ANMO and DWPF (Disney Wilderness Preserved, FL, USA).
-The causal and acausal signals are seen to emerge as the time-series length increases in both of the period bands that are displayed in Figures 10a and 10b.
+Stacking over increasingly long time-series, on average, improves SNR ratio.
+An example is shown in Fig. 10, which displays crosscorrelations of different length time-series from the stations ANMO and DWPF (Disney Wilderness Preserve, FL, USA).
+The causal and acausal signals are seen to emerge as the time-series length increases in both of the period bands that are displayed in Figs 10(a) and (b).